albertbayazidi/dotfiles/README.md

     - [ ] Add logic for having at most two weekly copys, delete the oldes
     - [ ] Add logic for having at most three daily copys, delete the oldes

-- [x] Make a lsp config folder similar to debugg folder
+- [x] Add rofi menu for choosing how to display second screen. (duplicate or extension of main screen)
-- [x] Add polybar
+- [x] Add a second screen script that works with school setup
 - [x] Add transparent terminal
 - [x] Add background
-- [x] Add a second screen script that works with school setup
+- [x] Add polybar